 Otherwise, very likely it is going to cause some trouble when you start reusing it after a long break.
 That’s certainly going to void the warranty too.

-If you’ve gone through this write-up already, I’m sure you are quite familiar with the steps on how to winterize a pressure washer (both gas and electric) at this moment.
+If you’ve gone through this write-up already, I’m sure you are quite familiar with the steps to winterize a pressure washer (both gas and electric) at this moment.

 Now it’s your turn!